tanmayayay/Week-10-MultiView-part-2/README.md

 Color scale it by the island column.
 </li>
 <li>
 Use your creativity and add another data manipulation method.
-You can use range sliders, buttons, interactive legends, brushs (d3.brush or d3.brushX)
+You can use range sliders, buttons, interactive legends, brushes (d3.brush or d3.brushX)
 </li>
 </ul>
 </li>